 Considering all this, it’s undeniable that Deliverance does so much so well, and it’s easy to see why it’s so highly regarded as a genre classic (in 2008, it was selected for preservation in the United States National Film Registry by the Library of Congress as being “culturally, historically, or aesthetically significant”).
 However, it’s admittedly hard to praise it as enthusiastically as I’d like to, simply because of how disappointingly abrupt and anti-climactic the ending is.

-This doesn’t make the rest of the film not worth seeing, of course, but when it so excellently builds up to an expected payoff of full-blown bloodshed or chaos, only for the story to suddenly come to a halt before that payoff can occur, it just feels slightly underwhelming.
-That’s not to imply that the rest of Deliverance isn’t effectively horrifying in its own right, but at this point in the story, so much more could’ve been further developed or explored with the terrible situation these characters are in.
+This doesn’t make the rest of the film not worth seeing, of course, but when it so excellently builds up to an expected payoff of full-blown chaos, only for the story to suddenly come to a halt before that payoff can occur, it just feels slightly frustrating.
+That’s not to imply that the rest of Deliverance isn’t effectively horrifying in its own right, but considering the terrible situation these characters are in, so many other scenarios could’ve been further developed or explored.

 I know there aren’t many other people feeling this way, even with Deliverance initially being greeted with puzzlement by critics like Roger Ebert.
 In fact, now that I know what to expect, perhaps I’ll even feel differently when seeing the film a second time, though I’m not really rushing to anytime soon.